Fromb23/recursion-readme/recursion/tasks/factorial/factorial.md

 1
 ```
 ## ⚠️ Rules
+- To understand how it works, review [recursion](../countdown/countdown.md) before continuing.
-- You must use recursion.
+- You must use `recursion`.

 - You must not use loops (__for__ or __while__).